csf-ngs/hinkskalle/README.md

 pip install '.[postgres]'
 ```

-#### Install Singularity (optional)
+#### Install Singularity

-Singularity itself is optional on the server and only required for some
-features, e.g.  displaying the Singularity definition file in the web
-interface.
-The registry works perfectly fine.

 Set up singularity according to the [instructions on sylabs.io](https://sylabs.io/docs/#singularity)

+It is required only for checking image signatures and showing the singularity
+definition file on the web.

+The singularity binary should end up in `$PATH` so that Hinkskalle can find it.
+`/usr/local/bin`, the default, is usually fine.

 #### Configuration

+Hinkskalle reads its configuration from JSON files.
+By default it looks for

+- `conf/config.json`
+- `conf/secrets.json` (optional)

+My recommendation is to put passwords etc. in an extra file (which is in
+[.gitignore](.gitignore)), which makes it harder to accidentally commit your
+credentials.

+See [share/doc/CONFIG.md](share/doc/CONFIG.md) for valid configuration options.

 ### Development Install